yunuskorkmaz/docs.tr-tr/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-text-files.md

 - examples [Visual Basic], reading text files
 - text files [Visual Basic], reading ms.assetid: 735fe9d7-0f7a-4185-ba02-f35e580ec4b8
-ms.openlocfilehash: 26e6d8f9cc64f0f1238afaaf6aaf85d69f6c32ce
+ms.openlocfilehash: 8af088ad269cc77bc5c83aedb86bde9af2e37a15
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71039426"
+ms.locfileid: "74334587"
 ---
-# <a name="how-to-read-from-text-files-in-visual-basic"></a>Nasıl yapılır: Visual Basic metin dosyalarından okuma
+# <a name="how-to-read-from-text-files-in-visual-basic"></a>Nasıl Yapılır: Visual Basic'te Metin Dosyalarını Okuma

-`My.Computer.FileSystem` Nesnesinin yöntemi bir metin dosyasından okumanızı sağlar. <xref:Microsoft.VisualBasic.MyServices.FileSystemProxy.ReadAllText%2A> Dosyanın içeriği ASCII veya UTF-8 gibi bir kodlama kullanıyorsa dosya kodlaması belirtilebilir.
+The <xref:Microsoft.VisualBasic.MyServices.FileSystemProxy.ReadAllText%2A> method of the `My.Computer.FileSystem` object allows you to read from a text file.
+Dosyanın içeriği ASCII veya UTF-8 gibi bir kodlama kullanıyorsa dosya kodlaması belirtilebilir.

 Genişletilmiş karakterler içeren bir dosyadan okuma yapıyorsanız, dosya kodlamasını belirtmeniz gerekir.

 > [!NOTE]
-> Tek seferde tek satırlık bir dosyayı okumak için <xref:Microsoft.VisualBasic.MyServices.FileSystemProxy.OpenTextFileReader%2A> `My.Computer.FileSystem` nesnenin yöntemini kullanın. `OpenTextFileReader` Yöntemi bir<xref:System.IO.StreamReader> nesnesi döndürür.
-Tek seferde bir dosyayı <xref:System.IO.StreamReader.ReadLine%2A> bir satırı okumak `StreamReader` için nesnesinin yöntemini kullanabilirsiniz. <xref:System.IO.StreamReader.EndOfStream%2A> Nesnesinin yöntemini`StreamReader` kullanarak dosyanın sonuna kadar test edebilirsiniz.
+> To read a file a single line of text at a time, use the <xref:Microsoft.VisualBasic.MyServices.FileSystemProxy.OpenTextFileReader%2A> method of the `My.Computer.FileSystem` object.
+The `OpenTextFileReader` method returns a <xref:System.IO.StreamReader> object.
+You can use the <xref:System.IO.StreamReader.ReadLine%2A> method of the `StreamReader` object to read a file one line at a time.
+You can test for the end of the file using the <xref:System.IO.StreamReader.EndOfStream%2A> method of the `StreamReader` object.

 ## <a name="to-read-from-a-text-file"></a>Bir metin dosyasından okumak için

-Bir metin dosyasının içeriğini bir `My.Computer.FileSystem` dizeye okumak ve yolu sağlamak için nesnesinin yönteminikullanın.`ReadAllText` Aşağıdaki örnek, test.txt dosyasının içeriği okuyup bir dize haline getirir ve sonra da bir ileti kutusunda görüntüler.
+Use the `ReadAllText` method of the `My.Computer.FileSystem` object to read the contents of a text file into a string, supplying the path.
+Aşağıdaki örnek, test.txt dosyasının içeriği okuyup bir dize haline getirir ve sonra da bir ileti kutusunda görüntüler.

 [!code-vb[VbFileIORead#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbFileIORead/VB/Class1.vb#2)]

 ### <a name="to-read-from-a-text-file-that-is-encoded"></a>Kodlanmış bir metin dosyasından okumak için

-Bir metin dosyasının içeriğini bir `My.Computer.FileSystem` dizeye okumak için nesnesinin yönteminikullanın,yolvedosyakodlamatürünüsağlar.`ReadAllText` Aşağıdaki örnek, UTF32 biçimindeki test.txt dosyasının içeriği okuyup bir dize haline getirir ve sonra da bir ileti kutusunda görüntüler.
+Use the `ReadAllText` method of the `My.Computer.FileSystem` object to read the contents of a text file into a string, supplying the path and file encoding type.
+Aşağıdaki örnek, UTF32 biçimindeki test.txt dosyasının içeriği okuyup bir dize haline getirir ve sonra da bir ileti kutusunda görüntüler.

 [!code-vb[VbFileIORead#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbFileIORead/VB/Class1.vb#3)]